leonlinsx/minimal-mistakes/_posts/2020-06-10-machine-learning-post.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Neuron 8.png)

-And that's it.
-You now know how neural networks function to give predictions based on inputs.
-Neural networks are a core feature of many ML implementations, which means many of the ML startups are essentially doing something like the above.
+And that's it!
+You’ve seen how a process can convert data inputs (such as pixel values of images) into outputs (alphabets and addresses).
+You now understand how most neural networks function.
+Many ML implementations use neural networks, which means you now also know the underlying concept driving these ML companies.

 Of course, the actual setup is more complicated and requires way more time and expertise \[6\].
+I’ve skipped over all of the math, stats, and programming that makes ML actually harder to implement in real life.
 However, hopefully the intuition that you now have will make you less intimidated whenever someone uses "ML" as a buzzword in the future.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*